-- sortkey A standard biblatex field, designed to allow you to specify how you want an entry alphabetized in a bibliography.
+A standard biblatex field, designed to allow you to specify how you want an entry alphabetized in a bibliography.
 In general, if an entry doesn't turn up where you expect or want it, this field should provide the solution.
-Entries with a corporate author can now omit the definite or indefinite article, which should help (14.85; cotton:manufacture, nytrumpet:art).
-If you use Biber as your backend, biblatex-chicago also now includes the three supplemental name fields (name[a-c]) in the sorting algorithm, so once again you should find that this field is needed less than before.
-Still, many entries without a name field of any sort, particularly those with a definite or indefinite article beginning the title, may require assistance (chaucer:alt, dyna:browser, gourmet:052006, greek:filmstrip, grove:sibelius, lakeforester:pushcarts, nyt:trevorobit, silver:gawain, unsigned:ranke, virginia:plantation).
+More particularly, entries without an author or an editor, or with a corporate author beginning with the definite or indefinite article, will usually require your assistance in this way (chaucer:alt, cotton:manufacture:15, gourmet:052006, lakeforester:pushcarts, nyt:obittrevor, nyt:trevorobit, silver:gawain, unsigned:ranke:15, virginia:plantation).
 Lehman also provides sortname, sorttitle, and sortyear for more fine-grained control.
-Please consult biblatex.pdf and the remarks on \DeclareSortingScheme in section 4.4.1, below. - subtitle The subtitle for a title see next entry. - title In the vast majority of cases, this field works just as it always has in BIBTEX, and just as it does in biblatex.
+Please consult biblatex.pdf for the details.

+subtitle The subtitle for a title - see next entry.

+title In the vast majority of cases, this field works just as it always has in BibTFX, and just as it does in biblatex.
 Nearly every entry will have one, the most likely exceptions being incollection or online entries with a merely generic title, instead of a specific one (centinel:letters, powell:email).
 The main source of difficulties flows from the Manual's rules for formatting titles, rules which also hold for booktitles and maintitles.
-The whole point of using a BIBTEX-based system is for it to do the formatting for you, and in most cases biblatex-chicago-notes does just that, surrounding titles with quotation marks, italicizing them, or occasionally just leaving them alone.
+The whole point of using a BibTeX-based system is for it to do the formatting for you, and in most cases biblatex-chicago-notes does just that, surrounding titles with quotation marks, italicizing them, or occasionally just leaving them alone.
 When, however, a title is quoted within a title, then you need to know some of the rules.
 A summary here should serve to clarify them, and help you to understand when biblatex-chicago-notes might need your help in order to comply with them.